K0-P0/Server-Rack-Planner/README.md

+ONLY USE TRUSTED .JSON FILES FOR THE APP AND FOR THE WEB CLIENT VERSION!!!

 List of Changes Made

     Search Bar: Added a filter box above the component library.
 It updates the list in real-time as you type.